codurance/google-aws-user-provisioning-service/README.md

 This tool uses the GSuite Admin API (specifically the directory API) to load the users, groups, and group memberships from google and then uploads the data into AWS through the SCIM API.
+Only groups within Google starting with "AWS" will be transferred.

 # Authentication
 The code requires credentials to access AWS and Google.